danmar/cppcheck/tools/triage/readme.txt

 in the PATH environment variable (for example "C:\cygwin\bin").

 Usage:
-After triage has been started you have to load a daca results file via the "Load" button.
+After triage has been started you have to load daca results from a file via the "Load from file" button or from the clipboard via the "Load from clipboard" button.
-The file must contain the package URL line beginning with "ftp://" and the Cppcheck messages.
+The file or clipboard text must contain the package URL line beginning with "ftp://" and the Cppcheck messages.
-When the results file has been parsed successfully you can see a list of Cppcheck messages directly beneath the "Load" button.
+When the results data has been parsed successfully you can see a list of Cppcheck messages directly beneath the "Load ..." buttons.
 Double-click any entry to let the tool show the source code and jump to and mark the corresponding line.
 If the package is not found it is downloaded and extracted automatically.
 So after the first double-click it is normal that it takes some time until the source code is shown.